 Moving forward, he noted we need to learn from this and make use of the money.

-VRA Albert again apologized for not including the vendors in the decision; however, per HAR and after consultation with deputy attorney general, it didn’t fall in the perimeters of active participation.
+VRA Albert again apologized for not including the vendors in the decision; however, per HAR and after consultation with deputy attorney general, it didn’t fall in the parameters of active participation.
 However, in his opinion, it went against the spirit and admitted to this wrong.

 Secondly, he noted we are ignorant so we used DAGS, but we are getting smarter.
 Moving forward, we need to figure out if there are better ways of doing things.
 He agrees stands should not be closed for months just for counter work.
 Again, because of the large sum of money, rolling out the projects out to so many places, and trying to minimize eliminate things that weren’t within the procurement code, we tried.
 He noted he would like to talk more with the committee on what needs to be done and work more with SBA Lea on things happening at Services for the Blind.